 To complete the process, you will need to do the following:

-Please be aware that when obtaining a trip permit for a Manufactured Structure, the transaction fee and tax payments must be secured by cash or certified funds, we do not accept personal checks.
-You will receive a tax bill from the county where the Manufactured Structure was sited on January 1st of the current year.
+Please be aware that you will receive a tax statement from the county where the Manufactured Structure was sited on January 1st of the current year.
 A Manufactured Structure that moves between January 2nd and December 31st will be moved and billed at the new location in our records for the next fiscal tax year.

 When you demolish your Manufactured Structure, you need to:

-When you want to change the name on the ownership, you need to:
+When you want to change or add a name on the ownership, you need to:

 To start this process, you must issue a 45-day notice to the owners and security interest holders according to ORS 90.425 or 90.675 with copies being sent to the tax office and the assessor’s office.
 If there are further questions about the process, you may need to contact an attorney.